Published on 16 March 2018

 Trigger in Which the Female Antisocial Acts the Role of the Adolescent

-Here’s an expectable instance that might trigger acting out: She meets a man who is in relationship with another woman.
+Here is an expectable instance that might trigger acting out: She meets a man who is in relationship with another woman.
 She has an affair with him.
 He is enthralled.
-She lets him know she won’t have sex with him again unless he kills the other woman.
+She lets him know she will not have sex with him again unless he kills the other woman.
 He procrastinates.
-On the next date, he says he can’t bring himself to murder his ex.
+On the next date, he says he cannot bring himself to murder his ex.
 The female antisocial cuts his penis off.

 Trigger in Which the Female Antisocial Acts the Role of the Mother